therohanrathee/therohanrathee.github.io/README.md

    - Send the screenshot to the moderators while requesting for hint.

 🕵️‍♂️ **Note:**
-- Only one free hint per participant.
+- Only one free hint per team.
 - Ensure that your screenshot clearly shows the follow status.

 🎊 Once verified, you'll receive your free hint to assist you in cracking the next challenge.
 Happy hunting!